RailCoin/devportal-tutorials-rb/README.md

 ## Tutorial List

 1. [Blog Feed](tutorials/01_blog_feed) - Pull the list of a user's posts from the blockchain
+11. [Submit Comment Reply](tutorials/11_submit_comment_reply) - Broadcast a reply to the blockchain using the values provided

 ## To Run one of the tutorials